gbif/data-blog/content/post/2025-03-26-species-accumulations-curves-with-gbif-sql-downloads/index.en.md

 ![](images/BR.png)

-**Saudi Arabia** (SA) is not expected to be rich in Amphibian species and has a fairly flat curve, which probably wouldn't steepen much with increased sampling.
+**Saudi Arabia** (SA) is not expected to be rich in Amphibian species and has a fairly flat curve, which probably wouldn't steepen much with increased sampling, but increased sampling effort might be good for monitoring the existing species.

 ![](images/SA.png)